gongjian1981/SENG8091-Group/actions/customer.md

 > Add `see all` button under the review list in the business profile page, when user click the button, navigate to the rating and review list page.

 ---

+### Requirement 4.1

+Customer can earn points through certain actions (e.g., check-in, rating, review).

+#### Action 17:

+Prerequisites: None.

+Backend:

+> Update APIs for check-in (Action 8), rating (Action 12), and review (Action 13) to include logic that assigns a fixed number of points per action type (e.g., 1 point for check-in, 3 for rating, 10 for review).
+Save points in user reward history and update total points.

+Frontend:

+> After successful check-in, rating, or review, display a toast message showing points earned.
+Refresh the total points if the profile tab is open.

+### Requirement 4.2

+Customer can see how many points they’ve earned immediately after each action.

+#### Action 18:

+Prerequisites: Action 17.

+Backend:

+> Modify the response of check-in, rating, and review APIs to include the number of points just earned and total updated points.

+Frontend:

+> Display a short success message (e.g., "You earned 3 points!") right after the action completes, along with updated total points in the profile tab if visible.

+---